- Shu Fan. Working on electricity demand forecasting.

 - Laura Villanova.
 Response surface optimization for high-dimensional systems with multiple responses.
 (Ph.D., graduated 2010).
 Now a statistician at Ceramic Fuel Cells Limited.

-- Xiaozhe (Catherine) Wang.
+- Xiaozhe Catherine Wang (Lopes).
 Characteristic-based forecasting for time series data, (Ph.D., graduated 2005).
 Winner of Mollie Holman doctoral medal in IT, 2005.
-Now at SAS, North Carolina, USA.
+Now lead data scientist at ANZ Bank, Melbourne.

 - Farah Yasmeen.
 Functional linear models for mortality forecasting.
 (Ph.D., graduated 2011).
 Now a Lecturer at the University of Karachi, Pakistan.